Convergence of Natural Policy Gradient for a Family of Infinite-State Queueing MDPs: Results

 the NPG algorithm with learning rate parameterization $\beta_s$ given in \eqref{eq:beta-s-main} achieves the convergence rate

-where $c_*$ is a constant depending on the MDP parameters and on $c_0$ and $c_1$. \end{theorem} \proof[Proof deferred to \cref{sec:proof}]{\,}
+where $c_*$ is a constant depending on the MDP parameters and on $c_0$ and $c_1$. \end{theorem} \proof[Proof deferred to \cref{sec:proof}.]{\,}

-To give a concrete example of an infinite-state average-reward MDP satisfying \cref{ass:reward,ass:connected} and an initial policy satisfying \eqref{eq:relative-value-assumption}, we examine the ``Generalized Switch with Static Environment'' (GSSE) in \cref{sec:queueing}.
-This is a highly general queueing model which can capture a wide variety of commonly studied queueing systems, including the N-system, the switch, and the multiserver-job system.
-We study the MaxWeight initial policy in this setting.

-In \cref{thm:queueing-main}, we prove that in the GSSE setting, with the MaxWeight initial policy, the NPG algorithm converges to the policy with optimal mean queue length with convergence rate $O(1/\sqrt{T})$.

-\subsection{\blue{Challenges}}
+We first prove \cref{thm:general-main}, our more general result, and then apply it to the GSSE queueing setting to prove \cref{thm:queueing-main}.

+In \cref{sec:discussion}, we discuss the key challenges which we needed to overcome to prove \cref{thm:queueing-main} and \cref{thm:general-main}.
+We discuss our approach in \cref{sec:proof-sketch}, which centers on bounding the growth rate of the relative value function $V_k(s)$ under the NPG iterates $\pi_k$.

+Our quadratic-growth-rate assumption in \eqref{eq:relative-value-assumption} on the initial policy is the most general assumption that suffices for our proof technique.
+Intuitively, a key step in the proof of \cref{thm:general-main} depends on proving that the expected square-root of the relative value of each NPG iterate $V_k(s)$ is finite, where the state $s$ is distributed according to the stationary distribution of the optimal policy $\pi^*$: $E_{s \sim \pi^*}[\sqrt{V_k(s)}] < \infty$.
+Using the quadratic-growth-rate assumption in \eqref{eq:relative-value-assumption}, we can prove that $V_k(s)$ also grows at most quadratically for each NPG iterate, and thereby bound the expectation in comparison to the mean reward of the optimal policy, which is known to be small.
+Without \eqref{eq:relative-value-assumption}, or with a weaker assumption, we would have no way to prove that this expectation is finite.
+See \eqref{eq:using-main-assumption} and the accompanying discussion in the proof of \cref{thm:general-main} for more detail.

+\subsection{Challenges}

-To prove a convergence rate result for the NPG algorithm in the infinite-state-space, average-reward, setting, a natural approach would be to try to generalize finite-state average-reward results to the infinite-reward setting.
-There are two relevant approaches to consider: the approach of \citet{even-dar_online_2009}, and of \citet{murthy_convergence_2023}.
-Unfortunately, each of these approaches makes crucial use of assumptions that are only plausible for MDPs with finite state-spaces.
+We seek to prove a convergence rate result for the NPG algorithm in a setting of unbounded queues, which is an infinite-state-space, average-reward setting.
+A natural approach would be to try to generalize finite-state average-reward results on the NPG algorithm to the infinite-reward setting.
+There are two relevant approaches to consider: the approach of Even-Dar et al. \cite{even-dar_online_2009}, and of Murthy and Srikant \cite{murthy_convergence_2023}.
+Unfortunately, each of these approaches makes crucial use of assumptions that are only plausible for MDPs with finite state spaces.